 One of the best things about summer, and trust me, for me they are few, is the better price and freshness of asparagus.
-When I first met john.e, he wasn’t a fan of asparagus at all.
+When I first met John.e, he wasn’t a fan of asparagus at all.
 I was able to convince him to give it another try.
 Now, he’s quite fond of it.

 I knew this pasta salad would be just as fresh on Monday as it was on Sunday morning when I prepared it.
 The lemon juice not only adds a lot of flavour, but helps to keep the asparagus a bright green colour.

-- 1 bunch of fresh asparagus
+- 1 large bunch of fresh asparagus, about 20-24 spears

-- 6 cups cooked bow tie pasta
+- 6 cups bow tie pasta, cooked

-- ¼ cup chopped sun dried tomatoes
+- 1/2 cup chopped sun dried tomatoes, packed in oil

 - 1 lemon, zested and juiced